 Network with local vets and farriers, as they will spread the word for you.
 See if it is possible to do a deal whereby they will shoe or vaccinate horses at a lower cost on one call.
 Clients appreciate these type of deals.

 DIY liveries seldom charge more than £40 a week, depending on facilities, and the client-owner relationship is usually quite 'casual' with cash payments per week and shorter notice periods for departure.
 'Casual' relationships shouldn't mean that your attitude towards the business is casual - the yard still needs to be run as a business.
-We recommend using a this agreement for "do-it-yourself" arrangements.
+We recommend using our DIY livery agreement template for 'do-it-yourself' arrangements.

 There are some clients, don't forget, who are happy to hop between every DIY yard in the area.
 DIY yards work best when the owner isn't under financial pressure to fill every stable and can be selective about who they allow on the yard; this means you have people there you trust so that you do not feel like you have to be on-site all the time.

-The larger the yard, the more time and expenses involved.
+The larger the yard, the greater the time commitment will be for you and the greater the expenses.
 It is important to do the maths and determine how many stables you need to fill at what price in order to break even.
 If this is high, DIY might not be an option.